Department of Education

 The Urban Education Fellowship (UEF) reflects the Department’s and University’s commitment to Providence’s local urban community by providing loan forgiveness for up to ten MAT and UEP students each year who stay in the community for at least three years serving urban students and schools.
 Upon graduation, Fellows must complete the three-year commitment in its entirety in order to have the loan canceled.
 Applicants can apply for the Fellowship when they apply to the MAT and UEP programs.

-For Master of Arts in Teaching (MAT) students, mathematics and science applicants may apply.
+For Master of Arts in Teaching (MAT) students, applicants from all teaching disciplines may apply.
 UEF recipients are required to teach for three years in an urban school in Rhode Island that meets the following criteria:

 1. Qualifies for federal funds